 Apache2 is the most popular web server in use today.
 Most websites and web apps in operation are likely running Apache2 web servers.

 This brief tutorial will show you how to install Apache2 on Ubuntu 17.04 and turn off directory listing or indexing to prevent exposing sensitive directories.

 When you install Apache2 by default, all directories are exposed by default.
 In addition, all directories are indexed and listed by default.

-One reason directory listing is wrong is Apache2 automatically lists all the content of a directory if a file from the directory cannot be located when requested by a web browser.
+One reason directory listing is wrong is that Apache2 automatically lists all the content of a directory if a file from the directory cannot be located when requested by a web browser.
 This can result in exposing information you want to keep private.

 So, the best setup when using Apache2 is to turn this feature off.
 To do that, follow the steps below.